 The iNEMO Group is focused on the building, using, and deployment of nanoelectronic modeling and simulation codes.
 Prof. Klimeck has focussed in his career at Texas Instruments, NASA JPL, and now Purdue on the construction of NEMO 1-D, NEMO 3-D, NEMO5 and OMEN.
 NEMO5 combines the non-equilibrium transport capabilities and multimillion atom electronic structure capabilities of the previous tools into one new exciting code.
 NEMO5 is used to drive academic research and is used by leading semiconductor firms for device design.

 These kind of developments are ultimately delivered to users through the nanoHUB.org website.
 For example the NEMO3-D code has an educational version that runs on the nanoHUB as the quantum dot lab A flash demo is available .
 Other tools that do transport or atomistic calculations and have been used by hundreds of people already are the bandstructure lab, the nanowire lab , and the nanoFET lab:

 Presentation material like "Bandstructure in Nanoelectronics", "Atomistic Alloy Disorder in Nanostructures", and "Quantum Dots" help users to understand the nanomaterial better and might give you an idea of what work is being done in the group.
 Each of these materials and simulation tools have been used by hundreds of users.

 Overall the nanoHUB has been used by over 200,000 users and 12,000 simulation users around the world.

 Applying to the Group

-If you feel you your skills and motivation are strong enough to be successful in our group, please email your resume/CV to [nemogroupapplications at gmail dot com] as well as your responses to the following questions.
+If you feel you your skills and motivation are strong enough to be successful in our group, please apply here.